-Existing Conditions - Man-O-War shoal was created as a result of continuous growth of oyster populations over thousands of years; however, oyster production on the shoal currently is The MDNR annual fall oyster survey has monitored Man-O-War oyster bar very limited. continuously since 1987 at two locations on the bar: South which is located on the eastern side of the bar and D which is located towards the western side of the bar (Tarnowski 2014).
+Existing Conditions - Man-O-War shoal was created as a result of continuous growth of oyster populations over thousands of years; however, oyster production on the shoal currently is very limited.
+The MDNR annual fall oyster survey has monitored Man-O-War oyster bar continuously since 1987 at two locations on the bar: South which is located on the eastern side of the bar and D which is located towards the western side of the bar (Tarnowski 2014).
 The D site has been planted with seed during 1995, 2000, 2006, and 2013.
-The greatest number of live market and small oysters was observed in 2006 (112 oysters per 1/2 bushel) which occurred after a wild seed planting (Figure 2).
-1990 and 1991 produced the greatest number of live oysters without being supplemented with a oyster restoration activity (49 and 55 per 1/2 bushel, respectively).
+The greatest number of live market and small oysters was observed in 2014 which occurred after a hatchery spat-on-shell planting (Figure 2).
+1990 and 1991 produced the greatest number of live oysters without being supplemented with an oyster restoration activity (49 and 55 per /2 bushel, respectively).
 The greatest number of boxes (dead oysters) was documented in 1996 (Figure 3).
-1996 was documented to be a dry rainfall year with 1995 documented to be a very wet rainfall vear.
+1996 was documented to be a dry rainfall year with 1995 documented to be a very wet rainfall year.
 Increased mortality could be explained by freshets in 1995 by the increased freshwater flow into the upper bay (USGS 2013).
-Dermo prevalence at a nearby oyster bar (Swan Point) in the upper bay ranges from 0% in 2006 to 97% in 2002 with the average being 32% (Tarnowski 2014).
+Dermo prevalence at a nearby oyster bar (Swan Point) in the upper bay ranges from 0% in 1996 to 97% in 2002 with the average being 32% (Tarnowski 2014).
 However, Dermo intensity is relatively low, 0.8, at Swan Point, thereby suggesting low mortality caused by Dermo pressures.
 MSX prevalence has always been zero percent.